d12frosted/elpa-mirror/gnu/vertico-readme.txt

   • [vertico-repeat]: The command `vertico-repeat' repeats the last completion session.
   • [vertico-reverse]: `vertico-reverse-mode' to reverse the display.
+  • [vertico-suspend]: The command `vertico-suspend' suspends and restores the current session.
   • [vertico-unobtrusive]: `vertico-unobtrusive-mode' displays only the topmost candidate.